141 Meditation Benefits FAQ Testimonials Order Now Contact Health & Body Brain Power Mind Power Happiness Mental Health Login

 Like a monkey swinging from tree branch to tree branch, the human mind's tendency to constantly jump from thought to thought has made us lose touch with the "now."

 With millions of copies sold in over 30 languages, the massive popularity of Eckhart Tolle's 1997 book "The Power of Now" illustrates the grand scale of the problem.
+And that was written 25+ years ago!

-And that was over twenty years ago.
 Since then, the greatest "attention hogging" device ever conceived has burrowed its way into everyone's pocket — turning our present moment "mole hill" into "Mt.
 Killiman-JOY-o."
 You might be reading this article on one right now.
 The smartphone.

 Why smartphone addiction has made humanity lose touch with the power of now